Jesse-Sharp/Sharp2021/README.md

 MATLAB scripts in the top level of the repository are provided for implementing the fixed point iteration method and acceleration algorithms considered in the work, for a system of arbitrary size N:

-For example function calls the following system corresponds to Equation S24 of the supplementary material of Sharp et al. 2021.
+The following system corresponds to Equation S24 of the supplementary material of Sharp et al. 2021, and can be used for example function calls to test the algorithms in the top level of the repository.
 F = @(X) [X(1)-(X(1)^2+X(2)^2-5)/4;
  X(2)-(X(1)*X(2)-2)/2;
 -(X(1)*X(3)-X(2))/3];